nihospr01/OpenSpeechPlatform-2020B/README.md

 ## Transducers

-Stable and no issues reported. https://github.com/nihospr01/OpenSpeechPlatform-UCSD/tree/2020a
+Stable and no issues reported since 2020a. https://github.com/nihospr01/OpenSpeechPlatform-UCSD/tree/2020a

 ## Hardware

-No changes from 2020a. https://github.com/nihospr01/OpenSpeechPlatform-UCSD/tree/2020a
+Stable and no issues reported since 2020a. https://github.com/nihospr01/OpenSpeechPlatform-UCSD/tree/2020a

 ## Firmware and OS